Recovering a compact Hausdorff space $X$ from the compatibility ordering on $C(X)$: Auxiliary results and the proof of Theorem

 \eqref{d2} $\implies$ \eqref{d3}.
 By the above, we know that whenever $Tf$ and $Tg$ are orthogonal, then so are $f$ and $g$.
 From these facts we clearly have

 and the fact that $T$ is a compatibility isomorphism easily implies that

 The desired conclusion follows.\end{proof}

-In general \eqref{d3} does not imply \eqref{d1} because the identity map on $C(X)$ is plainly an additive compatibility isomorphism. \begin{remark} Let $Y$ be a compact metric space which contains at least two points and let $X$ be the one-point space.
+In general \eqref{d3} does not imply \eqref{d1} because the identity map on $C(X)$ is plainly an additive compatibility isomorphism.
+We remark in passing that should the infimum $\inf\nolimits_{\preceq}\{f, g\}$ exist ($f,g\in C(X)$), it is preserved by $T$. \begin{remark} Let $Y$ be a compact metric space which contains at least two points and let $X$ be the one-point space.
 For $f,g\in C(X)$ one has $f\preceq g$ if and only if either $f=g$ or $f=0$.
 Let us then fix a bijection $T\colon C(X)\to C(Y)$ which maps the zero function to the zero function.
 Then $T$ is a compatibility morphism whose inverse is not a compatibility morphism.
 Thus, the requirement that the inverse of a~compatibility isomorphism be a compatibility morphism is not redundant.\end{remark} \begin{definition}Let $X$ be a topological space.
 For $f\in C(X)$ we define the interior of the support of $f$, and

 \end{definition} \begin{remark} We note that $\varrho(f) = X \setminus \sigma(f)$ for $f\in C(X)$.
 Indeed,

 \end{remark} \begin{remark} We can now add another clause to Lemma~\ref{additive} which is equivalent to \eqref{d1}: \begin{romanenumerate} \item[(iv)] $\sigma(f)\cap\sigma(g) = \varnothing$. \end{romanenumerate} Obviously (iv) $\implies$ \eqref{d1}; to see that the opposite implication holds as well, assume that $\sigma(f)\cap\sigma(g)\neq\varnothing$.
 Let $U=\{x\in X\colon f(x)\neq 0\}$ and $V=\{x\in X\colon g(x)\neq 0\}$.
 Then as boundaries of open sets are nowhere dense.
 Consequently, $f\cdot g$ assumes non-zero values. \end{remark} The following lemma is a standard fact from point-set topology.
 We include a proof for the reader's convenience.